That-Cool-Coder/is-it-rick/README.md

 pip3 install mod_wsgi
 ```

 Then add it to Apache by writing this into `/etc/apache2/mods-available/wsgi.load`.
 Make sure to substitute `python3.9` and all of the `39`s for the Python version in your virtual environment.
+Yes it is suboptimal linking to a shared object in the (easily deletable) virtual environment; this needs improving.

 ```
 LoadModule wsgi_module "/var/www/is-it-rick/venv/lib/python3.9/site-packages/mod_wsgi/server/mod_wsgi-py39.cpython-39-x86_64-linux-gnu.so"